gcewing/logisim-cad/README.md

 aligned better with the grid.
 Port dots on component symbols are only displayed when a port does not have a wire attached to it.

-Some options have been added, on a new Schematics tab of the Project Options
+### Project Options

-window:
+These are on a new Schematics tab of the Project Options window.

 * Base Stroke Width